sohyla-said/sohyla-said/README.md

 ###

 <p align="left">
-✨ I am a Junior at Faculty of Computers and Artificial Intelligence, Cairo University.
+✨ I am a Senior at Faculty of Computers and Artificial Intelligence, Cairo University.
 Information systems major.<br>
-📚 I'm currently learning Data Analysis and Backend Development.<br>
+📚 I'm currently learning Data Science and Backend Development.<br>
 🎲 At my free time, I code on Codeforces and Leetcode.<br>
 🧑‍💻 I love using Software as a solution for every Problem.
 </p>